 **This article is continuously updated with the latest developments.

-As of Tuesday (30 June), the number of confirmed COVID-19 cases reached 4,210, 589 deaths and 2,885 recoveries.
+As of Wednesday (22 July), Hungary had recorded 4,366 COVID-19 cases, 596 deaths and 3,283 recoveries.
 Budapest remains the most heavily affected region with close to 2,000 confirmed infections.

 European, Taiwanese and American sources have simultaneously brought the novel coronavirus to Hungarian soil, according to a study from the University of Pécs, which was based on a representative sample of the virus’ presence in the country.